haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ### List Performance

 Haskell implements lists as linked lists.
-The cons cells (the operator : is called cons, short for constructor) act as the links.
+The cons cells (the operator `:` is called cons, short for constructor) act as the links.
 This dictates which operations can be done quickly and which can be slow:

-Prepending a value to a list is easy and fast - all we have to do is create a new cons cell with the new value and point it to the existing list.
+Prepending a value to a list is easy and fast - all we have to do is create a new cons cell with the element we want to prepend and point it to the existing list.

 ```haskell
 prepend value list = value : list
 ```

-On the other hand, since the list data type (as shown above) can be either empty (Nil) or a cons cell that will point to the rest of the list, it does not contain information about the length of the list, or a reference to the end of the list.
+On the other hand, since the list data type (as shown above) can be either empty (`[]` or `Nil`) or a cons cell that will point to the rest of the list, it does not contain information about the length of the list, or a reference to the end of the list.

-Because of that, in order to retrieve the length of a list we must walk each cons cell and count until we reach the end of the list, and to find the value in a specific index we need to traverse the list until we reach it.
+Because of that, in order to retrieve the length of a list we must walk each cons cell and count until we reach the end of the list.
+To find the value at a specific index we need to traverse the list until we reach it.

-Similarly, in order to append a list to an existing list, we need to go to the end of the existing list, and add a cons cell that points to the list we are
+Similarly, in order to append a list to an existing list, we need to go to the end of the existing list, and add a cons cell that points to the new list:
-appending:

 ```haskell
 append originalList newList =